Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 No, you cannot get this charge expunged.
 It will remain on your record for the rest of your life.
 This can make it difficult to get a job or even attend college.
 That is why you need the best defense lawyers you can find if you find yourself facing these charges.

-Thinking before you act will help you out the most on this topic.
-Avoid fighting and using weapons.
-Walking away from a situation may save you a lot of time and money.
 If you find yourself facing any aggravated assault charges, be sure to contact the best defense lawyers around – Barkemeyer Law Firm of Louisiana.
 We have multiple locations and a variety of practice areas to help you with any criminal charges you may be facing.

 SCHEDULE A CONSULTATION WITH OUR DWI LAWYERS!